eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 ### 1. `POST /users`

-When a user is created, declare a `pre` hook for `save` method to check for existence of email address since email field in `User` document schema is supposed to be unique. `mongoose` throws an error like the following which is not easily consumed by client side.
+When a user is created, declare a `pre` hook for `save` method to check for existence of email address since email field in `User` document schema is a unique field. `mongoose` throws an error like the following which is not easily consumed by client side.

 ```js
 {